qpdf/qpdf/README.md

 The PDF file format used to rely on RC4 for encryption.
 Using 256-bit keys always uses AES instead, and with 128-bit keys, you can elect to use AES. qpdf does its best to warn when someone is writing a file with weak cryptographic algorithms, but qpdf must always retain support for being able to read and even write files with weak encryption to be able to fully support older PDF files and older PDF readers.

-# Building from a pristine checkout

-When building qpdf from a pristine checkout from version control, generated HTML and PDF documentation files are not present.
-You don't need them unless you are going to run `make install` and want the documentation to be installed.
-If you want them, you can either extract the `doc` directory from a source distribution, or you can satisfy the additional requirements for building documentation and pass `--enable-doc-maintenance` to `./configure`.

 # Building from source distribution on UNIX/Linux

 For UNIX and UNIX-like systems, you can usually get by with just